Templating

 </body>

-relative to the template root (Templates/) and there is no need to explicitly include the .liduid extension.
+relative to the template root (Templates/) and there is no need to explicitly include the .liquid extension.

 Partials

 You can include partial templates using the {% include %} directive.
-As with layouts, the
+Paths are relative to the

 Included partials have access to the same data as the template that included them.